LA County surpasses 5K COVID-19 hospitalizations for first time, reports 4 new cases of MIS-C in kids

 "Since Monday, L.A.
 County has reported more than 71,000 new COVID-19 cases; an acceleration of cases never seen before in our community," L.A.
 County Department of Public Health said.
 "As case numbers continue to surge, the total number of individuals who will become seriously ill or pass away will also increase."

-Health officials say the current rate hospitalizations is accelerating at "alarming speed."
+Health officials say the current rate of hospitalizations is accelerating at an "alarming speed."

+RELATED: Holidays could intensify COVID surge, force LA County medical facilities to 'go under'

 Meanwhile, the four new cases of MIS-C brings the total cases in L.A.
 County to 49.
 All 49 children diagnosed with the rare disease were hospitalized.
 Last week, the county confirmed one child died from MIS-C, the first such death in the county.